almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWriting.md

 > <ins> Before </ins>: Brain injury incidence shows two peak periods in almost all reports: rates are the highest in young people and the elderly.
 >
 > <ins> After </ins>: Brain injury incidence peaks in the young and the elderly.

+### Common clutter:
+1. Dead weight words and phrases (provide citations instead):
+  a.
+As it is well known.
+  b.
+As it has been shown.
+  c.
+It can be regarded that.
+  d.
+It should be emphasized that.
+2. Empty words and phrases (they don't add anything):
+  a. basic tenets of.
+  b. methodologic.
+  c. important.